GELATO: Multi-Instruction Trajectory Reshaping via Geometry-Aware Multiagent-based Orchestration: Experiments

-We evaluate our method in several simulated scenarios, validating the model's performance on three distinct datasets.
-The core functionality of our trajectory adaptation method is illustrated in Fig.~\ref{sim1}.
-In this representative scenario, given an initial trajectory that traverses near a set of objects and a language command indicating the desired modification (e.g., moving farther from or closer to an object, or going faster or slower in its vicinity), our model predicts a revised trajectory that adheres to the user's intent.
-The generated trajectories demonstrate that our model successfully incorporates both spatial modifications and the specified changes to the speed profile.
+We first examine trajectory adaptation in several simulated scenarios across the above datasets.
+Fig.~\ref{sim1}. illustrates representative outcomes.
+For each, an initial trajectory (black) is given, and the robot then receives a language command with the desired modification (e.g., moving farther from or closer to an object, or going faster or slower in its vicinity).
+Our model then yields a revised trajectory (blue) that adheres to the specified spatial and speed profile changes.
+In the rightmost panel of Fig.~\ref{sim1}, we additionally show outputs from different agents in our multi-agent system, highlighting how each agent pursues the command under varying strategy parameters.
+These examples confirm that \methodname~produces feasible trajectory modifications that reflect the instruction's geometric and kinematic intent.

-\textbf{compare with latte:} We benchmarked our method against the previous state-of-the-art model, LATTE, on two standard datasets: a single-user-command dataset, which is identical to the one used in the original LATTE study, and a multi-user-command dataset, which can be considered an extension of the former.
-Since LATTE does not account for object geometry, we provided it with the centroid of our registered geometry as the object's pose and applied the same normalization methods as described in their paper to ensure output consistency.
+\textbf{Comparison to Learning-Based Baseline}: We benchmarked our method against the prior SoTA language-driven approach, LATTE~\cite{bucker2022latte,bucker2022reshaping}.
+Tests were performed on two standard datasets, (a) a single-command (identical to the original LATTE study) and (b) a multi-command set.
+Since LATTE does not account for object geometry, we provided it with the centroid of our registered geometry as the object's pose.
+We then applied the same normalization procedure described in~\cite{bucker2022latte,bucker2022reshaping} to ensure output consistency and fairness.

-As illustrated in Fig.~\ref{compare} compared to the learning-based LATTE model, our learning-free method produces significantly smoother output trajectories.
-By explicitly invoking constraints, our approach guarantees that the optimization objectives are met.
-This is particularly evident in the multi-command scenario, where our model maintains stable and predictable trajectory modifications without conflating different user intentions, demonstrating a clear advantage over the previous method.